LevineLab/ProteomePhyto/README.md

 Our coarse-grained model is built on a constrained optimization problem that aims to maximize the steady-state growth rate of a generic phytoplankton cell considering temperature, irradiance levels, and external dissolved inorganic nitrogen and carbon concentrations.

-The model is written in Julia and contains three files:
+The model is written in Julia (Version 1.5.3) and contains three files:
 1) par.jl defines the parameter values
 2) eqn.jl defines the model equations
 3) save.jl runs the model over environmental conditions